Donnie Tyndall: Tennessee (2014-2015)

 On April 22, 2014, Tyndall was hired as head basketball coach at the University of Tennessee, after spending the previous two seasons as the head basketball coach at Southern Miss.
-Tennessee finished 16–16 in what would be Tyndall's only season as head coach.
+Tennessee finished 16–16 in taking over a gutted roster from Cuonzo Martin’s departure to Cal in what would be Tyndall's only season as head coach.

 On March 27, 2015, Tennessee fired Tyndall after the NCAA notified Tennessee officials of possible major violations at Southern Miss relating to academic ineligibility and improper financial aid.
 According to a copy of Tyndall's termination letter, Tyndall had lied to Tennessee officials about the extent of the violations on several occasions.
-Athletics director Dave Hart said that Tyndall would likely have faced significant discipline from the NCAA for his role in the violations at Southern Miss and would have never hired Tyndall had the true extent of the violations at Southern Miss been known.
+Athletics director Dave Hart said that Tyndall would likely have faced significant discipline from the NCAA for his role in the violations at Southern Miss.
+He added that he would have never hired Tyndall had the true extent of the violations at Southern Miss been known.

-Tyndall was the second Tennessee coach to be ensnared in a major NCAA infractions scandal, following Bruce Pearl.
-According to ESPN, Hart and other officials were still smarting from Pearl having to sit out eight SEC games for violations related to his own scandal.
+Tyndall was the second Tennessee coach in five years to be ensnared in a major NCAA infractions scandal, following Bruce Pearl.
+According to ESPN, Hart and other officials were still reeling from Pearl having to sit out eight SEC games during the 2010-11 season for violations related to his own scandal.
 They were unwilling to face the prospect of Tyndall facing an equally lengthy suspension.